Updated Lineup For TNA Genesis 2026 | PWMania - Wrestling News

 TNA Wrestling has announced an updated lineup for the upcoming Genesis 2026 pay-per-view (PPV) event.

-In the main event, TNA X-Division Champion “The Youngest In Charge,” Leon Slater, will defend his title in a three-way match against The System’s Moose and “Prime” Cedric Alexander.
-Additionally, Order 4’s Mustafa Ali will face Elijah in a singles match.
+TNA World Tag Team Champions, The Hardys (Matt Hardy and Jeff Hardy), will defend their titles against The Righteous (Vincent and Dutch).
+TNA Knockouts World Champion Léi Yǐng Lee will defend her title against Dani Luna, and AJ Francis will face Rich Swann in a singles match.
+Additionally, NXT star Joe Hendry is scheduled to appear.

-Also previously announced for the event, The System’s JDC will take on fellow member Eddie Edwards in a singles match, which will serve as JDC’s retirement match.
+Previously announced matches include TNA X-Division Champion “The Youngest In Charge” Leon Slater defending his title in a three-way match against The System’s Moose and “Prime” Cedric Alexander.
+Additionally, Mustafa Ali from Order 4 will take on Elijah in a singles match.

-TNA Genesis 2026 is scheduled for Saturday, January 17th, at the Curtis Caldwell Center in Dallas, Texas.
+Furthermore, The System’s JDC will face fellow member Eddie Edwards in a singles match, which will serve as JDC’s retirement match.